-Let’s go back to the ’80s—back to the era of Miami Vice, Mötley Crüe, parachute pants, and Lee Haney’s dominance of bodybuilding.
+What is a push-pull routine?
+Let’s go back to the ’80s—back to the era of Miami Vice, Mötley Crüe, parachute pants, and Lee Haney and Cory Everson dominating male and female bodybuilding.
 Just as you don’t hear “totally awesome” much anymore, another term from back then has slipped out of popular usage in gyms.
 It’s “push-pull,” and it’s a way of dividing your upper body workouts into pushing muscles on one day and pulling muscles on another day.
 This was especially popular in the ’80s when most bodybuilders trained individual muscles less frequently than they did in the ’70s but not as infrequently as they do today.
-We’ll explore this evolution and explain why a push-pull system is still a totally awesome way of working muscles more often.
+We’ll explore this evolution and explain why a push-pull split is still a totally awesome way of working muscles more often.

 In any split in which your workouts are spread over three consecutive days, typically one is leg day.
 Then the question is, how do you organize your upper body work over the remaining two days to maximize rest for each muscle?
 If you hit chest and back one day and shoulders and arms the next, you’re going to stress delts, biceps, and triceps on both days.
 This is because front delts and triceps assist on chest presses and dips, and rear delts and biceps assist on almost every back exercise.
 Any split that results in this double-stress for shoulders and arms is going to reduce your growth-inducing recuperation for those areas.

-The best solution is the push-pull system.
+The best solution is the push-pull workout split.
 Exercises in which your elbow joints are straight at contractions (bench presses, shoulder presses, pushdowns, etc.) are pushers.
 Exercises in which your elbow joints are bent at contractions (rows, pulldowns, barbell curls, etc.) or in which you lift vertically (deadlifts, shrugs, etc.) are pullers.
 Pushers and pullers are divided into separate workouts.
-So, you work chest, front and side delts, and triceps in a push workout, and back, rear delts, traps, and biceps in a pull workout.
-This allows you to train body parts twice weekly or twice every eight days with sufficient time to recuperate between workouts.
+So, in a push-pull routine, you work chest, front and side delts, and triceps in a push workout; and back, rear delts, traps, and biceps in a pull workout.
+(You may prefer to work rear delts with front and side delts.)
+This allows you to train bodyparts twice weekly or twice every eight days with sufficient time to recuperate between workouts.

-• This system is ideal for splits in which your body is divided into three workouts over three days.
+• This push-pull split is ideal when your body is divided into three workouts over three days.

 • Schedule pushing muscles (chest, front and side delts, triceps) for one workout.